nerdymalini/nerdymalini.github.io/_posts/2025-11-24-vertical-integration-of-superfunds.md

 | Financial advice                             | Internal or external advisers                | **Financial advice**                       | Maybe                 |
 | Payment and data rails                       | Bravura ePASS, Iress SuperConnector          | **Superstream** gateways & clearing houses | No                    |

 Each layer affects the member experience differently.
-Fragmented service delivery can create friction—such as inconsistent communication or delays between payroll contribution and balance updates.
+Fragmented service delivery can create friction: such as inconsistent communication or delays between payroll contribution and balance updates.
 Conversely, when integration and data-sharing are strong, members experience smoother onboarding, transparent transactions, and cohesive engagement across touchpoints.

 ## What could vertical integration look like

-Let's consider some of the examples noted at the start, what makes them vertically integrated.
+Let's consider some of the examples noted at the start and what makes them vertically integrated.

 | **Company** | **Vertical Integration**                                                                                              | **Pros / Cons**                                                                                                                                                                                                                             |
 | ----------- | --------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |